marianpekar/bootmate/README.md

 In the example you can see the use of `loop`, `write`, `sleep`, `press`, `hold`, and `release` commands, but there are also commands to drive the mouse, like in this example:
 ```
 set cursor:512 400
+move cursor:100 0
 move cursor:0 100
-move cursor:100 0
+move cursor:-100 0
 move cursor:0 -100
-move cursor:-100 0
 click:left
 ```
-which first sets the cursor position to x 512 and y 400 pixels and then moves along a square-shaped path clockwise.
+which first sets the cursor position to x 512 and y 400 pixels, then moves along a square-shaped path clockwise and simulates a LMB click.

 On top of that, Bootmate is configurable by `bootmate.ini` you can but don't have to provide and both ini and recipe file support single-line comments prefixed with `;`.